-Just because your students are going to teach this rule to themselves doesn’t mean you don’t have work to do.
-First, create two lists of present perfect sentences…about half using “for” and half using “since”.
-Use negative and positive statements as well as yes/no and information questions.
+Just because your students will teach this rule to themselves doesn’t mean you don’t have work to do.
+First, create two lists of present perfect sentences…about half using “for” and half using “since.”
+Use negative and positive statements, as well as yes/no and information questions.
 This is important because you don’t want them drawing a false conclusion that “for” is never used in questions just because you neglected to provide an example sentence in question format.

 Set up your student groups.

 Divide the class into small groups of 2-4 students.
 Have them clear all their belongings from the surface of the table/desks.
 Tell them that while they won’t be investigating a crime, they will be examining the “scene” for “clues” during their investigation into grammar.
-For the first couple of linguistic investigations, you’ll have to give many more instructions than will be needed in subsequent investigations.
+You’ll have to give many more instructions for the first couple of linguistic investigations than will be needed in subsequent investigations.
 This is one of the beauties of this type of activity–you eventually do nothing beyond prepping materials.

 Provide students with a framework.

-Once they have determined that the sentences are all in present perfect (or that they all use have/has and verb three), ask them to divide the sentences into two groups.
-Now, they may divide them into statements and questions or use some other method to decide what makes up the groups.
-That’s fine; just congratulate them on having found a way to divide them and then challenge them to find another way.
+Once they have determined that the sentences are all in present perfect (or that they all use have/has and verb three), ask them to divide them into two groups.
+Now, they might divide them into statements and questions or use some other method to decide what makes up the groups.
+That’s fine; congratulate them on having found a way to divide them and then challenge them to find another way.